choijin/Health_Insurance_Analysis/README.md

 After obtaining the PCA-transformed data, Silhouette Score is implemented to compute the optimal number of clusters to apply in the KMeans approach.
 The result (Figure 7) shows that a clustering model with 2 clusters performs the best with an average silhouette score of 0.405.

-To answer the Diabetes Classification question, we apply the XGBoost method to create a decision tree classifier.
-XGBoost contains a series of hyperparameters.
-To reach the optimal model without much knowledge regarding the healthcare and insurance industries, we perform the grid search cross-validation of each hyperparameter according to the recommended intervals.

 | ![](/images/silhouette_score.png) |
 |:--:|
 | *Figure 8* |